 As you know, I have been slowly getting rid of all the oak in my house and I was down to these cabinets and my laundry room.
 Instead of staining or painting these ones, I decided to just get rid of the oak doors and to make shaker cabinet doors on my own and I didn’t even use a router!

 I looked at a lot of tutorials and ended up following Ana White’s easy frame and panel doors found here.
 I love Ana’s tutorials and especially loved this one because you don’t need a router or any other special tools to make shaker cabinet doors, which was perfect since I don’t have one! (even though I wish I did!!)
-Ana’s tutorials are always easy to follow and I have made some huge builds with them including my DIY farmhouse table (click here) and my son’s full storage captains bed (found here).

 Materials to Make Shaker Cabinet Doors